JuliaDataScience/JuliaDataScience/contents/dataframes_performance.md

 will pass all the incoming data from `file.csv` to the `DataFrame` sink, thus returning a `DataFrame` type that we store in the `df` variable.

-For the case of **`CSV.File` the default behavior is the opposite: it will make copies of every column contained in the CSV file**.
+For the case of **`CSV.File`, the default behavior is the opposite: it will make copies of every column contained in the CSV file**.
-Also the syntax is slight different, we need to wrap anything that `CSV.File` returns in a `DataFrame` constructor function:
+Also, the syntax is slightly different.
+We need to wrap anything that `CSV.File` returns in a `DataFrame` constructor function:

 ```julia
 df = DataFrame(CSV.File("file.csv"))